stmarksnewferry/stmarksnewferry.github.io/_home_boxes/welcome.md

 Due to the current coronavirus pandemic, we are not gathering together for public worship.
 We have made arrangements for a "virtual gathering" Sunday by Sunday, and a Facebook conversation group alongside our public Facebook page.
 If you would like to hear more please email vicar@stamerksnewferry.org.uk

+Psalm 46 reminds us that "God is our refuge and strength, an ever-present help in trouble."
+If you don't normally pray, then in these unprecedented days would be a good time to start!
+The LORD is still sovereign over all the world, and he cares for you.